solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

-`SetProgramRebatableAccountWriteFees` will be part of the updated compute budget program. `SetProgramRebatableAccountWriteFees` will take a u64 parameter to set microlamports per requested CU as the PRAW fees.
+`SetProgramRebatableAccountWriteFees` will be part of the updated compute budget program. `SetProgramRebatableAccountWriteFees` will take a u64 parameter to set lamports per requested CU as the PRAW fees.
 Instead of having separate instructions for each compute budget parameter and PRAW fee we will have a single instruction that will set all the compute budget and PRAW fee parameters.
 Compute budget parameters could be considered as transaction header that sets